We all need protein, every day. Besides protein for weight loss, protein provides a litany of anti-aging benefits.

 PROTEIN IS ALL ABOUT THE AMINO ACIDS, the building blocks of protein.

 Pick your protein based on the amino acids in the protein and job you want done in your body.
-For example: muscle building and repair - pick whey protein; fiber, anti-oxidants, anti-inflamatory benefits - pick plant protein; collagen replenishment - pick animal protein.
+For example: muscle building and repair - pick whey protein; fiber, anti-oxidants, anti-inflammatory benefits - pick plant protein; collagen replenishment, better sleep, minimizing the menopot, better digestion and gut health, weight loss, wrinkle reduction, gut health, tighter skin - pick animal protein.

 In a nutshell, there are hundreds of amino acids but only 20 (or 21, depending on what you read) of them are in our DNA and used by the body to make the protein we need for life.
 And, the amount or percentage of amino acids vary based on the protein you are consuming, which determines the job the protein will do.
 And some proteins do a better job than others on a particular task.